Garrett Hampson Player Props: Marlins vs. Giants

 Garrett Hampson At The Plate

-- Hampson has a double and a home run while batting .143.
+- Hampson is batting .143 with a double and a home run.

-- Twice in eight games this season, Hampson has gotten a hit, but he's had no multi-hit games.
+- Hampson has gotten a hit in two of eight games this year, but has had no multi-hit games.

-- He has hit a home run in one of eight games, and in 6.7% of his plate appearances.
+- He has homered in one of eight games, and in 6.7% of his plate appearances.

 - Hampson has driven in a run twice this season, but just one in each of those games.